 My examination was carried out in accordance with Regulation 11 of the Charities Accounts (Scotland) Regulations 2006.
-An examination includes a review of the accounting records kept by the charity and a comparison of the accounts presented with those records.
-It also includes consideration of any unusual items or disclosures in the accounts, and seeking explanations from you as trustees concerning any such matters.
-The procedures undertaken do not provide all the evidence that would be required in an audit, and consequently I do not express an audit opinion on the view given by the accounts.
+An examination includes a review of the accounting records kept by the charity and a comparison of the financial statements presented with those records.
+It also includes consideration of any unusual items or disclosures in the financial statements and seeking explanations from you as trustees concerning any such matters.
+The procedures undertaken do not provide all the evidence that would be required in an audit, and consequently I do not express an audit opinion on the view given by the financial statements.